kurkruz42/kurkruz42/README.md

-- 👋 Hi, I’m Kur
+- 👋 Hi, I’m Nwaji Clinton

-- 👀 I’m interested in Web Development
+- 👀 I’m a Data Analyst

-- 🌱 I’m currently learning Python

-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m looking to collaborate on data analytical projects

 - 📫 How to reach me via email @kurkruz42@gmail.com